JackCSheehan/byte-script/README.md

 Subtracts the given value from the current cell.
 If no argument is provided, the instruction will subtract 1 from the current cell.
 If this operation results in a cell value outside the range of an unsigned 8-bit integer, the cell value will wrap around until it is within said range.

 ### Multiply Instruction (*)
-Multiplies the given value to the current cell.
-If no argument is provided, the instruction will multiply 1 to the current cell.
+Multiplies the given value by the value in the current cell and puts the result in the current cell.
+If no argument is provided, the instruction will multiply 1 by the value in the current cell.
 If this operation results in a cell value outside the range of an unsigned 8-bit integer, the cell value will wrap around until it is within said range.

 ### Divide Instruction (/)
-Adds the given value to the current cell.
-If no argument is provided, the instruction will add 1 to the current cell.
+Divides the current cell value by the given value and puts the result into the current cell.
+If no argument is provided, the instruction will divide the current cell by 1.
 If this operation results in a cell value outside the range of an unsigned 8-bit integer, the cell value will wrap around until it is within said range.
+If this operation results in a floating-point value, the decimal portion will be truncated.

 Examples:
 ```
-Add five to current cell
+[Add five to current cell]
 +5;

-Multiply current cell by five
+[Multiply current cell by five]
 *5;

-Subtract five from current cell
+[Subtract five from current cell]
 -5;

-Divide current cell by five
+[Divide current cell by five]
 /5;
 ```

 ### If Start Instruction (?)
 Executes the Byte Script code between the braces if the cell pointed to by the cell pointer is 0.
-Program will thrown an error if no braces are present.
+Program will throw an error if no braces are present.

 Example:
 ```
-If the current cell is zero, assign current cell to five and move 5 cells right
+[If the current cell is zero, assign current cell to five and move 5 cells right]
 ?
 {
     =5;